NCAR/lrose-docs/lrose-core/lrose-realtime.md

 ## ```procmap_list_start``` - the process list start script

-This script is used at system startup to go through the proc_list and start all processes by calling the start scripts, or by using the ```start_inst``` mechanism.
+This script is used at system startup to go through the proc_list and start all processes by calling the start scripts listed in ```proc_list```.

+You can, in some circumstances, use the ```start_inst``` mechanism, in which case we do not need a start script.

 Many start scripts follow a standard template.
 For example, the script start_MdvMerge2.3D_mosaic starts the application MdvMerge2 with an instance 3D_mosaic: